<?xml version="1.0"?>

 <entry>

-<link type="text/html" rel="alternate" href="https://www.allenpike.com/2024/chatbot-to-everything-engine"/>
+<link type="text/html" rel="alternate" href="https://www.allenpike.com/2026/voice-in-visuals-out"/>

 <author>